 What opportunities did the competition open up for you and the Trio?

 We decided to record a couple of CDs just around the time of the Competition - our first CD of Ravel and Brahms trios was recorded in Geneva before we left, and it was immediately picked up by ABC and all the other classical stations and received a lot of airplay leading up to the Competition.
 We have since gone on to record another three CDs and each of them have been featured a lot on the radio, which has been great exposure for our trio and has made our name known to audiences around Australia.

 After all the publicity of MICMC, we started to receive a lot of invitations to perform at various festivals and music societies, and we started return to Australia three times a year for concert tours.
 Our reputation continued to grow, with success in other competitions, more CD releases and good reviews from concerts.
-In 2014 we decided to move back to Australia, and since then we have been based back in Sydney and have continued to perform all around Australia and New Zealand - We recently completed a national tour for Musica Viva!
+In 2014 we decided to move back to Australia, and since then we have been based back in Sydney and have continued to perform all around Australia and New Zealand.

 What sets MICMC apart from other chamber music competitions?

 It is a very well-run and generous competition.
 I know it was probably the most sought-after one for all our colleagues in Europe.
 Unlike other international competitions, MICMC provides ensembles with flights to Australia, accommodation, dedicated rehearsal spaces and fosters genuine collegiality amongst the competitors.
 It really allows the musicians to focus completely on delivering their best performances.
 This results in a really high standard of ensembles that apply, so I’d say it is probably one of the highest level chamber music competitions in the world.